 And as she came abaft of us, her whistle blasted her farewell, we answered with our puny car hooter, and from the bridge wing a solitary officer waved his farewell.
 She would never again grace our shores, and if ever I get to Holland she is on my list.
 Ironically one of my friends who was on this visit was able to see her in Rotterdam and he said that she was still magnificent.

-Sadly her modern namesake comes nowhere near to her in beauty and class.
+Her modern namesake comes nowhere near to her in beauty and class.
 I saw that iteration of Rotterdam in 2013 and I was not impressed.
+She too has left the fleet and since July 2021 is in service with Fred.
+Olsen Cruise Lines under the name MS Borealis .
+A new Rotterdam iteration entered service in October 2021 but she just not compare to “The Grande Dame”.